RobertAhlin/emx-seeder/README.md

 Image showing when a uploaded csv-file has been processed:
 ![Example image of Jupyter notebook page one.](readmefiles/streamlit_seeding_riders_01.jpg)

+If you wish to try to upload a CSV-file to test the seeding.
+Please use this file: <a href="/src/unseeded/unseeded.csv" target="_blank">unseeded.csv</a>
+If you don't want to download and upload it:
 If no csv-file is available for uploading.
 You can use the button "Use system data" to use csv-file that is uploaded with preexisting data.
 ![Image of the "Use system data" button.](readmefiles/streamlit_seeding_riders_02.jpg)